 - Workplace or daily activities, such as heavy lifting or awkward movements that strain muscles and joints

-Moreover, medical sources report that leg injuries commonly occur due to:
+Medical sources also report that leg injuries commonly occur due to:

 - Car accidents and pedestrian collisions, which place extreme force on the lower body